zimmerman-team/iati-workbench/README.md

 The engine will run Ant by default, but it is also possible to access a shell:

-* `iati-engine bash` will start a bash shell as the current user on the host system
+* `iati-engine` without parameters will start a bash shell as the current user on the host system.
+* `iati-engine root [command]` will run the shell or the given command in a shell as root.
-* `iati-engine root` will start a bash shell as root
+* `iati-engine bash [command]` will run the shell or the given command in a shell as the current user.
+* `iati-engine <target/option>*` will run Ant with the given target or option(s).

 ## Recommended

+### Bash command line autocompletion

+If you want to use Bash command line autocompletion, include `iati-engine_completion`, for instance in your `~/.bashrc` file.
+If you upgrade the IATI Engine, you may need to re-run `iati-engine_completion` to have new build targets available for autocompletion.

 ### Named volume `iati-data` for BaseX database